Home

 PF13186SPASM

-UniProt designates the "Sequence Status" for each sequence: "Complete" if the encoding DNA sequence includes both a start and stop codon; "Fragment" if one or both of these codons is/are absent.
+UniProt designates the "Sequence Status" for each sequence: "Complete" if the encoding DNA sequence includes both a start and stop codon; "Fragment" if one or both codons is/are absent.
 A "Fragment" may result if the coding DNA sequence is at the end of a contig.
 A "Complete" sequence need not to be a "full length" sequence, e.g., it may be truncated as the result of sequencing errors that produce incorrect start and/or stop codons.

 Minimum Sequence Length

 We remove "short" (truncated) sequences from our datasets to 1) improve the quality of the MSAs used to generate WebLogos and HMMs and 2) minimize the number of singletons in SSNs generated with alignment scores that collect sequences into "isofunctional" clusters.
 We designate sequences as "short" if they cannot encode a functional RSS enzyme.
-By inspecting the UniProt ID length histograms for the subgroups in RadicalSAM.org (generated using the Cluster Analysis utility of EFI-EST), we identified the anaerobic ribonucleotide-triphosphate reductase activating enzyme family with members that contain ≥140 residues (Megacluster-3-3-1) as the "shortest" functional RSS family.
+By inspecting the UniProt ID length histograms for the subgroups in RadicalSAM.org (generated using the Cluster Analysis utility of EFI-EST), we identified the anaerobic ribonucleotide-triphosphate reductase activating enzyme family with members that contain ≥140 residues (Megacluster-3-5) as the "shortest" functional RSS family.

 Therefore, we used UniRef50 IDs that contain ≥140 residues to construct the SSN for the RSS.
+We identified 793,039 sequences with ≥140 residues (719,584 unique sequences).
+These were contained in 74,037 UniRef50 clusters.

 Length Histograms